-Oubai Shahbandar is a fellow in New America's International Security program.
+Oubai Shahbandar was a fellow in New America's International Security program.
 He is a former defense intelligence officer and Department of Defense foreign affairs specialist with over a decade of experience.
 He has operated throughout multiple war zones in the middle east and south Asia and continues to travel extensively throughout the region.

 Shahbandar has an extensive and diverse background in developing military strategy and public policy.
 He served a one-year tour in Iraq from 2007 to 2008 during General Petraeus' surge as a strategic analyst supporting counterinsurgency operations and the U.S. military's outreach to the Sons of Iraq program.
 Shahbandar served as a senior civilian advisor to the Combined Forces Special Operations Command-Afghanistan in 2010-2011, working on the critical Village Stability Operations program.